Psychiatric Residency Program

 Residents participate in book club, journal club and contribute to a research project.
 During protected didactic sessions, they may learn about the latest advances in psychopharmacology or the typical structure of a psychiatric interview.
 If there is a wellness session, they may participate in yoga or mindfulness exercises.

 - First-year residents train in a variety of settings – including pediatrics, internal medicine and neurology – to broaden their understanding of general medicine intermixed with adult inpatient psychiatry rotations.

-- Second-year residents gain experience with child psychiatry, emergency psychiatry, consult psychiatry, geriatric psychiatry and addiction to round out their skillset in managing psychiatric patients.
+- Second-year residents gain experience with child psychiatry, emergency psychiatry, consult psychiatry, geriatric psychiatry, forensic psychiatry and addiction to round out their skillset in managing psychiatric patients.

 - Third-year residents learn how to manage therapy patients and refine their skills in medication management by working in the outpatient psychiatry setting.

-- Fourth-year residents are exposed to ECT, TMS and forensic competency evaluations, all while refining their supervision skills of other residents by being a junior attending.
+- Fourth-year residents are exposed to ECT, TMS all while refining their supervision skills of other residents by being a junior attending.

 We are eager to help our residents obtain their personal career goals, whether that means obtaining a competitive fellowship, gaining an academic position or being a well-rounded psychiatrist.
 We are honored that accomplished students, such as yourself, have expressed interest in our residency program.
 By choosing us, you will gain experience treating complex patients and provide continuity of care in both the inpatient and outpatient settings.
 I hope that over the course of your experience getting to know us, you come away as excited as I am about our program.